aarongsellin/salsa-sky-mapper/README.md

 It does this by utilizing 3 equations, two for calculating the distance between the gas cloud and the galactic center, and another for converting that distance to Cartesian coordinates.

-This feature is based on information from a SALSA project documentation titled, Mapping the Milkyway and you can find it on the [SALSA website](https://liv.oso.chalmers.se/salsa/support).

-### Options:
+### Command Line Options:

 - `-plot`: Enable plotting the sky map (default: True).
 - `-plot=False`: Disable plotting the sky map.
 - `-output=<filename>` or `-out=<filename>`: Specify the output file name for the plotted data.
 - `-data=<filename>`: Specify the data file name for calculations.
 If not provided, the script will use the default data file.

+Example: ``

+This feature is based on information from a SALSA project documentation titled, Mapping the Milkyway and you can find it on the [SALSA website](https://liv.oso.chalmers.se/salsa/support).

 ## Interactive Play (In Development)